refayathaque/devops-on-GCP-with-tf-and-github/ready-to-containerize/spring-boot/hello-world/README.md

 - `pom.xml`
 - `Dockerfile`

-building and running this app locally (on http://localhost:8080/) with Maven and Apache Tomcat:
+building and running this app locally (on http://localhost:8080) with Maven and Apache Tomcat:

 - `mvn package && java -jar target/${artifactId}-${version}.jar`
   - command is from [guide](https://spring.io/guides/gs/spring-boot-docker/), `artifactId` and `version` values are in `pom.xml`

-pushing image to GCP container registry:
+pushing image to Container Registry:

 - `docker build -t hello-world`
 - `docker image ls`